-- While working in the garden or forest some volunteers prefer to use gloves.
+- While working in the forest some participants prefer to use gloves.
 Strong gloves are available in Pondicherry.

 - We strongly recommend you bring warm clothes and/or sleeping bag from December to March because it can get very cold during the night.

 - Appropriate clothing for going out into an Indian community.
 For women, clothing that covers shoulders, chest and knees.
 For men, always wearing a shirt.
 It is important to respect our host’s culture.

 - Large, plastic, sealing bags for clothing during the monsoon season to prevent mold (June-July, October-November).